YazalskiGamings/understanding_statistics/README.md

-# Statistics Simulation Studies
+# Introduction

-Navigate between the different branches.

-## 1) Main (Current page)
+Here, I will upload any projects that are related to statistics.
+The repo will include, not limited to, Bayesian analysis, simulation studies, time series forecasting, Statistical Techniques, and anything that interests me regarding statistics.

-## 2) Interpretation 95% Confidence Interval (Bayesian vs Frequentist)
+## 1) Interpretation 95% Confidence Interval (Bayesian vs Frequentist)
+  - Small excerise that differentiates between bayesian and freqentist interpretation.

-## 3) Asymptotic vs Exact Behavior in Small and Large Samples for a Method (ANOVA vs Kruskal Wallis Method of Test Comparison)
+## 2) Asymptotic vs Exact Behavior in Small and Large Samples for a Method (ANOVA vs Kruskal Wallis Method of Test Comparison)
+  - Nonparametric vs parametric behavior under different conditions (normal/non normal + small/large sample) and compare the methods.